How to Write a Creative Brief

 A business overview is a short snapshot of your company.
-Imagine that your creative team is reading about your business for the first time, what should they know about you?
+Imagine that the creative team is reading about your business for the first time, what should they know about you?

-You would probably start off with an introduction of your company and the sector you work in.
+You would probably start off with an introduction to your company and the sector you work in.

-In this section you can also incorporate something about your background story, or maybe your mission and values.
-It can hint at the tone or company voice that you’re aiming for.
+In this section, you can also incorporate something about your background story, or maybe your mission and values.
+It can hint at the tone of voice that you’re aiming for.

-- What is your company mission, values, and vision?
+- What are your company's mission, values, and vision?

 - What is your brand or company voice?